Tax Consultant Munich | Tax Advisor Muncih

 U.S Expat Tax in Germany for Americans

-In addition, we can help you take advantage of all the available tax breaks, including the Foreign Tax Credit and the Foreign Earned Income Exclusion.
+In addition, our partner can help you take advantage of all the available tax breaks, including the Foreign Tax Credit and the Foreign Earned Income Exclusion.
 Contact us today for a free consultation.

-What people working in Germany as an American should know about taxes
+What Americans working in Germany should know about taxes

 For Americans working in Germany, there are a few things to know about filing taxes.
 First, all workers are required to file a tax return, regardless of whether they have taxes withheld from their paycheck.
 Second, the tax year in Germany runs from January 1st to December 31st, so workers will need to file their returns by April 18th of the following year.
 Third, workers will need to provide their German tax ID number when filing their returns.